ddominguez8/CSE-111/README.md

 ## Lab 7
 - I've actually LOVED this lab.
 I haven't finished it yet but I'm still doing more.
 I also don't want to take too much time doing it, but it might just be done anyway.
 Learned up how to use f-string over str.format() since str.format() was actually slowing down my loading speeds.
 - Q3 was TONS of fun to play with.
 I kept wondering why my query wasn't working, and finally found that the default read() in python grabs EVERYTHING.
 I only needed the first line.
 So after more research I was like yeah, let's do a readline().
 THIS APPENDS A "\n" AFTER.
 So finally I found that I could specify the size of the readline() so that I could specify only 5 letters, thus, JAPAN was finally read correctly.
 - Welp, just figured out I could've just line.rstrip() instead.
 Nice.
 Gave it my best shot, although granted just a small unfamiliarity with Python slowed me down, but all good.
 Learned it, now we move on to the next.

+## Lab 8
+- Pretty standard, most of my debugging was just making sure I had all the correct indices via a PRAGMA index_list(table_name)